 A registered patron may be refunded in full after the first program of a session.
 This policy is in effect to allow tentative patrons to try a program before committing.
 If a patron attends the second program, they will be given a pro-rated refund for the remaining programs.
 No refunds will be given to the patron for supplies purchased for the program.

-The City of Garland Parks and Recreation Department reserves the right to alter program titles and descriptions for marketing / formatting purposes.
-As part of the instructor agreement between you and the City of Garland Parks and Recreation Department, your program will be promoted using some or all of the following venues:
+The City of Garland Parks, Recreation and Cultural Arts Department reserves the right to alter program titles and descriptions for marketing / formatting purposes.
+As part of the instructor agreement between you and the City of Garland Parks, Recreation and Cultural Arts Department, your program will be promoted using some or all of the following venues:

-• PLAY Online PLAY Online is an online program registration service provided by Garland Parks and Recreation.
-The public can use PLAY Online to view program information and register for them online.
+• PlayGarland.com PlayGarland.com is an online program registration service provided by Garland Parks and Recreation.
+The public can use this site to view program information and register for them online.

 • Flyers Flyers are made for certain programs and activities.
 These are posted at recreation centers, libraries, and other city facilities.
 All flyers must be approved by the Parks and Recreation marketing staff and include the City logo before distribution.